A community so welcoming, you’ll feel at home.

 - St. Catherine of Siena Hall is the newest of the women’s halls and houses 83 women.
 While women share common bathrooms, each room has a vanity sink.
 Each floor has a common area for student socializing, studying, and formation events.

-- St. Anne and St. Theresa Halls are smaller in capacity which facilitates a smaller community life.
+- St. Anne, St. Augustine, and St. Theresa Halls are smaller in capacity which facilitates a smaller community life.
 They each have the unique amenities of a full kitchen for those students with special needs.